wiremock/wiremock.org/_studio_docs/import-export/wiremock.md

 ---
 layout: docs
 title: Import & Export - WireMock
-description: Importing and exporting mock APIs between WireMock and MockLab.
+description: Importing and exporting mock APIs between WireMock and WireMock Studio.
 ---

-MockLab and WireMock share the same native JSON format for stubs, so mock APIs can be imported and exported between the two.
+WireMock core and Studio share the same native JSON format for stubs, so mock APIs can be imported and exported between the two.

-JSON exports can also be stored in source control, and used to clone or move stubs between MockLab APIs.
+JSON exports can also be stored in source control, and used to clone or move stubs between WireMock APIs.

-## Importing a mock API into MockLab from WireMock
+## Importing a mock API into WireMock Studio from WireMock

 Assuming you're running a WireMock instance on port 8080, you can export all the stubs currently defined via the admin API: